AnyLog-co/documentation/getting started.md

 # Getting Started
-This document explains how to install and run anylog instances.
+This document explains how to install and run AnyLog instances.

 ## Type of instances
 ***Publishers*** - nodes that receive data from a data source (i.e. devices) and distribute the data to Operators.